 Miguel studied Biology at the University of Seville.
 He did his PhD with Tahia Benitez at the Department of Genetics in the University of Seville (2000-2006).
 There he studied the ambient pH regulation in filamentous fungi.
 Then he joined Jose A. Pintor-Toro lab at CABIMER where he investigated transforming small RNAs in mammalian cells and the role of pttg1 gene in cancer (2007-2012).
 Miguel received a very competitive fellowship from the Andalusian Goverment (FPS) to undertake this research.
 Miguel joined the lab in 2013, worked on CRISPR technology and early zebrafish development.
 He is now a junior PI at CABD in Seville and teaching at University Pablo de Olavide as a Ramón y Cajal fellow.

 Ashley studied Biology at California State University, Channel Islands (2008-2011).
 She worked in the laboratory of Dr. Nitika Parmar, where her research focused on investigating the effects of RhebL1 silencing on the mTOR pathway.
 Ashley entered the BBS graduate program at Yale University in 2011 and joined the Giraldez Lab in May of 2012.
 She studied genes important to early zebrafish development through a maternal and zygotic genetic screen.
-She received her Ph.D. in Genetics in May 2016 and is now a postdoctoral fellow in the laboratory of Peter Reddien at the Whitehead Institute.
+She received her Ph.D. in Genetics in May 2016.
+After her graduate studies, she conducted postdoctoral work in the laboratory of Peter Reddien at the Whitehead Institute.

 Mario studied computer science at the The American University in Cairo (2005-2010), and he earned a masters degree in Bioinformatics at King Abdullah University of Science & Technology (2010-2012) where he used statistical and probabilistic learning in order to predict protein functions (GO-terms annotations).
 Mario moved to Italy (2012-2016) where he earned his PhD from the Biocomputing Unit at Sapienza - Università di Roma under the supervision of prof Anna Tramontano.
 Mario joined the Giraldez lab at the Genetics Department at Yale University on Dec 2016 and used Artificial Intelligence and machine learning to gain a deeper understanding of the individual effect of different regulatory elements, their interactions as well as how they are orchestrated in the cell in order to control protein output and shape embryogenesis.
 Mario is currently a principal scientist at Pfizer.